 - Logical Reasoning: Questions that assess your ability to make logical inferences based on limited information.
 These questions might involve finding the next item in a sequence, identifying relationships between different objects, or solving logic puzzles.

 - Pattern Recognition: Questions that assess your ability to identify patterns and relationships in information.
 These questions might involve finding the missing item in a series or recognizing a pattern in a set of data.

 How is the CCAT Scored?

 A passing score for the CCAT will differ among positions.
-That’s because certain positions will require more cognitive skills than others, so the passing score will be known to the hiring party, but not the test taker.
-The best course of action is to take the test with the intent to get the highest score you can.
+That’s because certain positions will require more cognitive skills than others, so the passing score will be known to the hiring party but not the test taker.
+The best course of action is to take the test with the intent of getting the highest score you can.

-The score itself is derived from the questions that are answered correctly and the weight of incorrect and skipped answers are the same.
-This means that it is strategically important to skip questions you can’t answer to conserve time for other questions.
+The score itself is derived from the questions that are answered correctly, and the weight of incorrect and skipped answers is the same.
+It is strategically important to skip questions you can’t answer to conserve time for other questions.

 CCAT Quick Facts

 - The test must be completed in 15-minutes

 - The test includes questions covering logical reasoning, abstract reasoning, verbal comprehension, and numerical understanding.